jeffpar/pcjs.v1/disks/pcx86/apps/ibm/topview/1.01/README.md

 > - User may cut/copy and paste between windows.
 > - Interactive tutorial and HELP text included.

-The machine below is configured to automatically start TopView 1.01 on top of PC-DOS 2.00.
+The machine below is configured to automatically start TopView 1.01 on top of PC DOS 2.00.
 If you don't use a mouse, then you must use TopView's "Keyboard Mouse" support: arrow keys move the cursor, and **Home**, **PgUp**, and **Alt** act as mouse buttons.
 Mouse support is automatically loaded in the [PCjs Debugger](debugger/) configuration.